MR-dot-15/Data-retrieval-on-Bengali-corpus/README.md

   - Relevance score of documents wrt the query items
   - (Not here in this repo)
 ### *sw*
-  - A bengali stop-word list (provided by sir)
+  - A bengali stop-word list (provided by the instructor)
 ---
 ## py files
   Need to be run following this particular chronology